BrashPHP/websocket/README.md

 - [Understanding The Protocol](#understanding-the-protocol)
 - [Based on](#based-on)

-<a name="kitwebsocket"></a>
+<a name="brashwebsocket"></a>

 ## IMPORTANT

 This library is server-side only.
-I did not have interest in implementing client code, but feel free to do it if you are into that.
+I did not have interest in implementing client code, but feel free to do it if you are into that ;)

 ## Install